oktadev/okta-blog/_source/_posts/2024-04-30-express-universal-logout.md

 export const universalLogoutRoute = Router();
 ```

-Let's add the route within this file.
-It will look like the following:
+Let's add the UL route to this file:

 ```ts
 import { Router } from 'express';